How to Make Pressed Flower Bookmarks — Easy Step-by-Step Guide

 How long does it take to press flowers for bookmarks?

-What kind of flowers are best for pressed flower bookmarks?
+What kind of flowers are best for pressing?

-Can I use regular tape to make pressed flower bookmarks?
+Can I use regular tape for pressed flower bookmarks?

-How do I prevent my pressed flowers from fading?
+How do I prevent my pressed flower bookmarks from fading?

 Free: 10 Paper Crafts Anyone Can Make in 5 Minutes